Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/DS3231_Set_Time.ino/README.md

 the PC's system time to the intended time, compile and run the firmware, and then change the PC's system time back to the original.
 This approach can for example be used to set the clock to UTC.

-3. Alternatively, you can uncomment line 33 and edit it to set the clock for a fixed time.
+3. Alternatively, to set the clock to a fixed time, uncomment line 33 and edit the time specified.
 Compile and upload the software, then use an accurate reference clock to reset or startup the microcontroller manually at this specific time.